lab11/raspberrypi-cc2520/README.md

 Setup
 -----

-Depending on what you want to do there are various changes to need to make to the default Raspbian install.
+Once you have an RPi setup with Raspbian, there are various changes you may need to make depending on what you want to do.

-### IPv6
+### Use IPv6
 To use IPv6
 you need to enable IPV6 on the RPI:

-    sudo vim /etc/modules
+    $ sudo vim /etc/modules
     add ipv6 on a newline

-### Interface Forwarding
+### Enable Interface Forwarding

-If you want to run the border router application you need to enable interface
+By default, Linux will not forward packets between interfaces.
+This functionality is critical, however, if you want the RPi to act as a border router for a  wireless network.
+To enable interface forwarding you need to do the following:
-forwarding:

     sudo vim /etc/sysctl.conf
     uncomment the line: net.ipv6.conf.all.forwarding=1

+Once interface forwarding is enabled, Linux considers the machine to be a router.
+This causes it to no longer receive IPv6 router advertisements, because routers are typically statically configured.
+In most cases we'd rather not deal with that, so we would like Linux to both accept router advertisements and to forward packets.
+To enable that run the following command.
+This sets a configuration bool to the magical value of "2".

     sudo su
     echo 2 > /proc/sys/net/ipv6/conf/eth0/accept_ra